kailash-manasarovar/statement/docs/timeline/2024/april.md

 - Everything is threatening to me now.
 - I'm overwhelmed with sexual arousal yet again.

+### Hackers seem to be annoyed

+- A direct message springs up asking: "Why are your bank cards inaccessible?"

 ## Let that sink in

 - Google search shows pictures of sinks, i.e. let that sink in.